jraoult/js-beautify-converter/README.md

 `npm install git+ssh://git@github.com:jraoult/js-beautify-converter.git`

 ### Run `js-beautify-converter`
-You can run the command from the project root:
+IntelliJ IDEA closed and from the project root, run:
 ```
 js-beautify-converter
 ```

 By default it looks for a file named `.jsbeautifyrc` and generates `.idea/codeStyleSettings.xml`.
-Input and output files can be specified:
+Input and output files can be specified both absolutely and relatively:
 ```
 js-beautify-converter the-code-style.json my-intellij-cs-file.xml
 ```

 ## Supported JS Beautifier options:
+I try to support as many options as possible whne it makes sense.
+Some options don't have an equivalence in IntelliJ.

 * `indent_size`
 * `indent_char`
 * `preserve_newlines`